AndrewStormer/ParserProject/README.md

 The deliverables for this project are as follows:

 - Deliverable 1
-  - Arthmetic Operations
+  - Arithmetic Operations
   - Assignment Operations
 - Deliverable 2
   - if/elif/else blocks
-  - conditions statemnts
+  - conditional statements
 - Deliverable 3
-  - while and for Looops
+  - while and for Loops
   - Nested structures
   - Support for comments